valbjon/Computional-Social-Science/README.md

 # Computional-Social-Science
-Python Crawlers and data analysis
+Python Crawlers and data analysis.
+Nomination for Deletion.